 It certainly does not do to have too low a threshold for being insulted.
 Even the affectionate insult, or the compliment with any sort of spin on it, can reverberate in memory in awful ways.
 “I love your little fat legs,” Paul said to Joanne.
 He had watched her walking toward him on the beach.
 He was so in love with her that, although he meant it, he may not even have heard what he said, exactly.
 She never forgave him.
 She slept with him for another year and then married his enemy and rival, the only man Paul had ever hated in the world.
 “You have beautiful eyes and lovely hands,” Leroy said to Jane, “and when you smile, to me you’re beautiful.”
 She never forgave him, either.
 She married him.
 Their life together was hell for fifty years.
 “Has anyone ever told you that you’re lovely?” is, of necessity, a minefield.
 There is no conceivable proper answer.
 It all ends in disaster anyway. (pg.
 130)

 At first there appears to be no clear connection from one episode to the next.
-But as the novel progresses, we begin to build a collage of a life refracted through the lens of a disaffected America in the mid-seventies.
-The fragmentary form of the novel on its own could imply a feeling of dissonance and unrest.
-And perhaps more significantly, many of Adler’s vignettes are underscored (or signed off) with a weariness, an uncertainty, a sense of fear, even, that seems indicative of this period in American politics and culture:
+But as the novel progresses, we begin to build a collage of a life refracted through the lens of a disaffected America in the mid-1970s.
+The fragmentary form of the novel on its own could imply a feeling of dissonance and unrest – and perhaps more significantly, many of Adler’s vignettes are underscored (or signed off) with a weariness, an uncertainty, a sense of fear, even, that seems indicative of this period in American politics and culture:

 When I wonder what it is that we are doing – in this brownstone, on this block, with this paper – the truth is probably that we are fighting for our lives (pg.
 68)